-How to Lower Insulation Cost with Energy Efficiency Rebates and Tax Credit
+How to Lower Insulation Cost with Energy Efficiency Rebates

 Adding the right insulation to your home could save you a ton of money on your monthly energy bills, but wait, there’s more.

 Did you know your energy provider might offer energy efficiency rebates that could save you money on the project right from the start?
-Not only are there rebates, but the Inflation Reduction Act of 2022 has made energy efficiency tax credits available to homeowners.

 RetroFoam of Michigan has been helping homeowners make their homes more comfortable and energy efficient with foam insulation.
-We aim to help homeowners save as much money as possible in energy savings and rebates, and we even go so far as to fill all the paperwork out for them.
+We aim to help homeowners save as much money as possible in energy savings and rebates, and we even go so far as to fill out all the paperwork for them.
 Consumers Energy has recognized us for our work to increase a home’s energy efficiency.

 Finding Home Insulation Rebates